divarvel/dist-auth-talk/slides.md

 ---

-# out of the hot path
+# Out of the hot path

 ::: notes
 the auth service is called once and then services are accessed directly